pods-framework/pods/readme.txt

 == Changelog ==

+= 2.3.1 - April 9th, 2013 =
+* Added: New ability to set the menu location of Custom Taxonomies (expose a Custom Taxonomy that isn't associated to a Post Type)
+* And 10 other bug fixes and enhancements
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3 - April 7th, 2013 =
 * Added: Custom Settings Pages - now you can add new settings pages with their own custom fields!
 * Added: Pods find() 'where' / 'having' parameters now accepts the standard WP_Query meta_query format!
 With the added ability to nest AND/OR 'relation' too!